-Over the past decade, Jill has been invited to junior and high schools as an artist-in-residence, giving a variety of educational programs.
+Over the years, Jill has been invited to junior and high schools as an artist-in-residence, giving a variety of educational programs.
 Here you’ll find summaries of some of these, which she has presented at schools and other venues.
 She is planning more programs, so watch this space.

 To see a record of where each program has been performed, see each separate page.